cybergarage/uecho-py/doc/controller_overview.md

 ### 3. Getting Nodes and Objects

 After the searching, the controller has the found nodes in the `Controller::nodes` property.
-The [ECHONETLite](http://www.echonet.gr.jp/english/index.htm) node can have multiple objects such as the device or profile objects, and the node has the objects in the `Object.objects` property.
+The [ECHONETLite](http://www.echonet.gr.jp/english/index.htm) node might have multiple objects such as the device or profile objects, and the found node has the objects in the `Object.objects` property.
 The following example shows all objects in the found nodes.

 ```
 ctrl = Controller()